 Performance management tools enable you to gather all the information quickly and easily.
 Questionnaires are sent automatically and gather all of the information within the same platform.
 In fact, HR managers can see, at a glance, who has responded and who has yet to do so.

 The software itself allows you to customise questionnaires for each role or use a template developed by professionals.
+You might find our specific article on how to choose a employee productivity software.

 Our preferred remote working tool